-Investigators and scientific personnel should work with their department research administrators to identify technical and business elements that will need to be submitted as part of their research proposals.
-These requirements will vary depending on source of funding, or sponsor of research.
+Investigators and scientific personnel should work with their department research administrators to identify technical and business elements that need to be submitted as part of their research proposals.
+Requirements will vary depending on the source of funding, or sponsor of the research.

 Before preparing your proposal, carefully read the Funding Opportunity Announcement (FOA)/Sponsor Instructions.
 This will help guide your proposal development.

 - Program announcement (PA)